Calculating data enrichment ROI should be simple. Better leads mean higher conversion rates, and therefore more revenue. Right?

 And guess what?
 Nailing down your ICP also unlocks another strategic win for you: your TAM, which is definitely a topic worthy of its own post.

-No doubt you’ve heard your CEO talk passionately about your company’s TAM.
-Understandably, it’s a constant topic for the C-suite and the company’s board.
-But all too often, a company’s TAM is not built or measured using the bottom-up approach.
+And let's be honest, TAM is the key to determining your company's growth potential.
+It drives everything from investment to product strategy.
+No doubt you've heard your CEO talk passionately about your company's TAM.
+Understandably, it's a constant topic for the C-suite and the company's board.
+But all too often, a company's TAM is not built or measured using the bottom-up approach.
 Most companies instead rely on top-down industry level numbers that, while directionally accurate, do not have the same accuracy that comes from doing a thorough product-specific TAM analysis.

 A well-executed data enrichment strategy can provide the needed data to lock in your company's ICP and its true TAM.
 You can register here to see the Enrichment ROI calculator in action.